 We welcome applications from candidates offering qualifications other than A and AS levels (including BTEC, European Baccalaureate, International Baccalaureate, Irish Leaving Certificate and Scottish Highers).
 You will be expected to attain an equivalent standard in other qualifications approved by the University to an A level applicant.
 Contact us for further information on equivalencies for these qualifications and others not listed here

-Humanities supports contextual admission.
-A typical offer for an applicant qualifying as contextual is BBB from 3 A levels including English* or an equivalent standard in other qualifications approved by the University.
+A typical contextual offer is ABB from three A levels including a Grade A in English Literature or a related subject* or an equivalent standard in other qualifications approved by the University.

 Selection is normally based on actual or predicted grades plus the reference and personal statement on your UCAS application.
 Exceptionally we may ask you to come for an interview before making an offer.